Tier 4 (General) visa - applying in UK

 Collect all your 'Supporting documents needed to apply for a Tier 4 visa'.Supporting Documents 1

 - Book a 'Check & Send' appointment with the International Student Adviser by emailing firstname.lastname@example.org

 - Once your application form has been checked, you will pay the the Immigration Health Surcharge, calculated at £300 per 12 months, based on the length of leave that you are granted.
 To help you calculate how much you will have to pay please see https://www.immigration-health-surcharge.service.gov.uk/checker/type.

 Pay the Tier 4 visa application fee, currently the standard fee is £475.6

 Book an appointment to attend either a UKVCAS core service centre (free appointments available) or an enhanced service centre (fees apply) in order to provide your biometrics.
 Due to the Coronavirus COVID-19 pandemic some UKVCAS centres are closed, to find out which locations are open please refer to UKVCAS.UKVCAS 7

 - Scan and upload your documents in advance of your appointment.
 Make sure that all your evidence shows that you met the requirements on the day on which you submitted your application.

 - Attend your appointment in order to provide your biometrics.
-You will need to bring your original passport to your appointment for identity purposes only, we would also advice you to take a hard copy of all your original documents to your appointment in case there have been any issues uploading your documents.
+You will need to bring your original passport to your appointment for identity purposes only, and we would also advise you to take a hard copy of all your original documents to your appointment in case there have been any issues uploading them.
 Do not travel before you receive your new visa, if you decide to travel before your new visa is issued, your application will be withdrawn and you will need to make a new visa application to return to the UK.

 - You should receive a decision on your Tier 4 visa within 8 weeks from the date that you submitted the application.